What is IO-Link?

 You can modify the parameters of the IO-Link device from your desk by responding to status messages.
 You therefore no longer have to shut down the production line and physically access the devices in order to rectify faults.

-IO-Link Safety implements safe communication down to the last meter.
+IO-Link Safety implements safe communication from start to finish.
 This means that users also benefit from typical IO-Link advantages in the field of functional safety, such as simple parameterization with IODD or fast device replacement.

 Components of an IO-Link system